 The primary risk for ACR is that there is a small chance of damage to the axillary nerve.

-Although there is a lack of evidence that shows the effects of massage therapy on frozen shoulders, massage may alleviate frozen shoulder symptoms in the short run.
+Although there is a lack of evidence that shows the effects of massage therapy on frozen shoulders, massage may alleviate its symptoms in the short run.
 A South Korean systematic review assessed whether massage has any short-term or long-term effects for general shoulder pain.
-Among the 15 qualified studied in the review, researcher Yeon Young-Ran from Kangwon National University found that “effect size of short-term efficacy was large and robust, thereby supporting the hypothesis that massage is an effective treatment for reducing shoulder pain.”
+Among the 15 qualified studies in the review, the researcher found that “effect size of short-term efficacy was large and robust, thereby supporting the hypothesis that massage is an effective treatment for reducing shoulder pain.”
 There is no evidence of long-term benefits.

-However, the effect size of massage therapy is not significantly difference than other types of treatment, such as physical therapy, acupuncture, and rest, Yeon reported.
+However, the effect size of massage therapy is not significantly different from other types of treatment, such as physical therapy, acupuncture, and rest, Yeon reported.
 She also pointed out limitations of this systematic review, such as small sample sizes, mixed types of massage, and short follow-ups.

-Since touch itself has been shown to modulate pain, it is no surprise that massage therapy can alleviate the symptoms of frozen shoulders.
+Since touch itself has been shown to modulate pain, it’s no surprise that massage therapy can temporarily alleviate the symptoms of frozen shoulders.
 Although massage cannot break the connective tissues that limit movement in the shoulder joint capsule (and it is also outside of most massage therapists’ scope of practice), it may reduce the anxiety and depression that often accompany a frozen shoulder.

 Almost any type of massage would help alleviate shoulder pain as long as the therapist does not exacerbate your pain.
 Find what works for you and give feedback to your therapist about pressure and quality of touch.
 Even if massage therapy offers short-term relief, a few nights of uninterrupted sleep could mean a lot for those with persistent frozen shoulder pain.